huijing/personal-website-v3/src/content/blog/2019-07-27-figuring-out-css-animation-with-magic-kittencorn.md

 }
 ```

-All 3 bits to be animated are wrapped in a single `<div>`, which will have an `id` of `magic` for the tiny bit of Javascript to be sprinkled on at the end.
+All 3 bits to be animated are wrapped in a single `<div>`, which will have an `id` of `magic` for the tiny bit of JavaScript to be sprinkled on at the end.
 What do you do when you have a single item that needs to be centred in its parent?
 Auto-margins, that's what.

 And since we were already set up with a parent-child relationship for the 3 animatable bits, rather than fiddle around with `inline-block` and vertical alignment, or `flex` and the browser doing its own sizing thing, I went with `grid` to place them instead.
 Content-based sizing is cool, yo.